 Nowadays many technical products are highly equipped with embedded and control components.
 The awareness and importance of the software and hardware co-design is increasing and technical products have to be planned as one integrated system from the very beginning.
 Therefore, a discipline combining the knowledge of electrical engineering, computer science and mechanical engineering is becoming essential in engineering and the need for qualifications in the three mention fields arises following the goal of interdisciplinary system development thus forming successful individuals.

 The Systems Engineering master´s programme at the University of Bremen is supported by three faculties:

 - Faculty 01: Physics / Electrical Engineering,

 - Faculty 03: Mathematics / Computer Science, and

 - Faculty 04: Production Engineering – Mechanical Engineering and Process Engineering (leading faculty).

-For students who aim for a career in research and science, the master´s programme Systems Engineering may be carried out in a field of study with a greater focus on scientific work and research, proving students with the opportunity to gain basic knowledge in scientific work.
+The master´s programme Systems Engineering can be carried out in a field of study with a greater focus on scientific work and research ("Research Deepening"), giving students, who aim a scientific career the opportunity to gain first experience in research and scientific work.